-Inspect ladders prior and after use to ensure their good state.
-Take out of service immediately damaged or defective ladders, report them to management, and tagged on them a warning sign so it will not be used until they are properly repaired or replaced;

-- 2. Maintain ladders free of oil, grease and other slipping hazards; - 3.
+- 1. Inspect ladders prior and after use to ensure their good state of repair.
+Take out of service immediately damaged or detective ladders, report them to management, and tag on them a warning sign so they will not be used until it can be properly repaired or replaced; - 2.
+Maintain ladders free of oil, grease and other slipping hazards; - 3.
 Do not load ladders beyond their maximum intended load nor beyond their manufacturer's rated capacity; - 4.
 Use ladders only for their designed purpose; - 5.
-Use ladders only on stable and level surfaces unless secured to prevent accidental movement: - 6.
+Use ladders only on stable and level surfaces unless secured to prevent accidental movement; - 6.
 Do not use ladders on slippery surfaces unless secured or provided with slipresistant feet to prevent accidental movement; - 7.
-Secure ladders placed in areas such as passageways, doorways or driveways, or where they can be displaced by workplace activities or traffic to prevent accidental movement, or use a barricade to keep traffic or activity away from the ladder; - 8.
-Use ladders equipped with nonconductive side rails if the Worker or the ladder could come in contact with exposed energized electrical equipment; - Always maintain a 3-point (two hands and a foot, or two feet and a hand) contact on the ladder when climbing/descending.
-Keep your body near the middle of the step and always face the ladder while climbing/descending; - 10.
-Do not carry objects or loads that could cause loss of balance and falling; - 11.
+Secure ladders placed in areas such as passageways, doorways or driveways, or where they can be displaced by workplace activities or traffic to prevent accidental movement.
+Or use a barricade to keep traffic or activity away from the ladder; - 8.
+Use ladders equipped with nonconductive side rails if the worker or the ladder could contact exposed energized electrical equipment: - Always maintain a 3-point (two hands and a foot, or two feet and a hand) contact on the ladder when climbing.
+Keep your body near the middle of the step and always face the ladder while climbing - 10.
+Do not carry objects or loads that could cause loss of balance and falling: - 11.
 Parallel, level and uniformly space ladder rungs, cleats and steps when the ladder is in position for use; - 12.
 Do not tie or fasten ladders together to create longer sections unless they are specifically designed for such use; - 13.
-If the total length of the climb on a fixed ladder equals or exceeds 24 feet (7.32 meters), equip the ladders with safety devices or self-retracting lifelines and rest platforms; - 14.
-Immediately mark defective or tag with "DO NOT USE" or similar language and withdraw from service until repaired ladders with structural defects such as broken or missing rungs, cleats or steps, broken or split rails, corroded components or other faulty or defective components; - 15.
-Never move, "walk" or "jog" a ladder while you are on it.
-Go down first and the reposition the ladder; - 16.
+If the total length of the climb on a fixed ladder equals or exceeds 24 feet (7.32 m), equip with the ladder safety devices or self-retracting lifelines and rest platforms; - 14.
+Immediately mark defective or tag with "DO NOT USE" or similar language and withdraw from service until repaired ladders with structural defects-such

+- as broken or missing rungs, cleats or steps, broken or split rails, corroded components or other faulty or defective components; - 15.
+Never move, "walk" or "jog" a ladder while on it.
+Climb down first and reposition the ladder: - 16.
 Do not climb while holding something-use tool belt to carry tools.
 If need to move equipment to the roof that cannot be fastened or carried safety in a tool belt, tie of properly, using fall protection, and use a rope or hoist to raise and lower tools and other objects; - 17.
-Allow only one Worker on a ladder at a time;

-- 18. Always move the ladder to avoid overreaching: - 19.
-Never leave raised ladders unattended: - Always work within an arm's reach from the ladder, keep both feet on the rungs and use belt buckle as a guide to keep weight centered on the ladder during all times; - 21.
+Allow one person on a ladder at one time; - 18.
+Always move the ladder to avoid overreaching; - 19.
+Never leave raises ladders unattended: - 20.
+Always work within an arm's reach from the ladder, keep both feet on the rungs and use belt buckle as a guide to keep weight centered on the ladder during all times; - 21.
 Be sure that the shoes are free of mud, grease or other substances which could cause a slip of fall; and - 22.
-Free the areas around the top and base of ladders from tripping hazards such as loose materials, trash and electric cords.
+Free the areas around the top and base of ladders from of tripping hazards such as loose materials, trash and electric cords.

-R. Lightning Protection
+Q. Lightning Protection